nonplayer/hammercrawl/hc_complete_rules.md

   - **Good:** Area, Fate = add your level to your roll.
   - **Okay:** Death = add 1/2 your level (round down) to the roll.
   - **Bad:** Mind, Body = add 1/3 your level (round down) to the roll.
+* **Gear Restrictions:** Thieves can use any weapons and armour that the Hammersmith deems to be suitably sneaky.

 **Stabbity!:** When a Thief is using a melee weapon to attack a foe against which the Thief either has attack advantage or is hidden from perception, the thief doubles their damage against that foe on a successful hit.
 This multiple increases by +1 at levels 3, 6, 9, 12, and 15.